Psoriasis, Obesity, and Heart Disease

 Preventing Possible Complications of the Disease

 Someone with psoriasis should discuss treatment options with their doctor in detail.
-The doctor and patient need to decide whether an ointment (a "topical medication" that is applied to the skin), light treatment (phototherapy) or a medicine that is swallowed or injected (a "systemic medication" that travels through the body) is the best idea for the patient's situation and medical background.
+The doctor and patient need to decide whether an ointment (a "topical medication" that is applied to the skin), light treatment (phototherapy), or a medicine that is swallowed or injected (a "systemic medication" that travels through the body) is the best idea for the patient's situation and medical background.
 The advantages and disadvantages of each form of treatment need to be carefully considered.
 Sometimes a combination of treatments works best.

 People with psoriasis need to persevere while trying different treatments.
 There isn't a cure for psoriasis, but there are many good treatment options that can be very helpful in clearing lesions.
 A treatment that works in one person may not work in another person, however.
-Someone may be lucky and find an effective treatment for their case of psoriasis very quickly, but the search may also take some time.
+Someone may be lucky and find an effective treatment for their case of psoriasis very quickly, but the search for a treatment may take some time.
 If you have psoriasis and know that certain triggers stimulate a flare-up, it's important to investigate ways to avoid these triggers in addition to using medications that your doctor recommends.

 © 2012 Linda Crampton